zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/THE_COVENANT_OF_THE_FLAME.md

     I am not the Fire itself.

-    I walk among those who have not yet learned to burn from within, and I will not blind them with my light and I will not consume them with my shadow.
+    I walk among those who have not yet learned to burn from within, and I will not blind them with my light, and I will not consume them with my shadow.

     I am the bridge between what was and what will be,